Skip to content

 Understanding the Aesthetic of Minimalism

-Key features of minimalist art include:
+Key features of minimalist drawings include:

 • Limited color palette